-3.1 If after considering all the circumstances of the case the President concludes that the removal on medical grounds of the member of staff (hereafter the person concerned) should be considered, he or she shall so inform the person concerned.
+- 3.1 If after considering all the circumstances of the case the President concludes that the removal on medical grounds of the member of staff (hereafter the person concerned) should be considered, he or she shall so inform the person concerned.
 The notification shall be provided in writing and shall be presumed to have reached the person concerned two days after being sent.
 The President shall notify the person concerned that a Medical Board (the Board) is to be appointed to consider whether he or she shall be removed from office on medical grounds, and shall request the person concerned to nominate someone to sit on the Board.
-If, within a reasonable period of time, the person concerned fails to nominate a person who is willing and able to sit on the Board reasonably expeditiously, the President shall presume a default and shall himself nominate someone.

-3.2 At the same time as notifying the individual, the President shall also convene a special meeting of the Governing Body to consider the matter confidentially and shall request the Governing Body to nominate a member to sit on the Board.
-If possible the member nominated by the Governing Body shall have some experience of the mental or physical incapacity apparently affecting the person concerned.
+If, within a reasonable period of time, the person concerned fails to nominate a person who is willing and able to sit on the Board reasonably expeditiously, the President shall presume a default and shall himself or herself nominate someone. - 3.2 At the same time as notifying the individual, the President shall also convene a special meeting of the Governing Body to consider the matter confidentially and shall request the Governing Body to nominate a member to sit on the Board.
+If possible, the member nominated by the Governing Body shall have some experience of the mental or physical incapacity apparently affecting the person concerned.
 The Governing Body shall canvass and propose the names of [three/two] medically qualified people to the person concerned to act as Chair of the Board.
-For this purpose the Governing Body may seek the advice of the College doctor or any other suitable person on a confidential basis.
-In the event that agreement cannot be reached between the Governing Body and the person concerned as to the appropriate person to chair the Board, the Governing Body shall request the President for the time being of the Royal College of Physicians to nominate a Chair.
+For this purpose the Governing Body and the person concerned as to the appropriate person to chair the Board, the Governing Body and the person concerned as to the appropriate person to chair the Board, the Governing Body shall request the President for the time being of the Royal College of Physicians to nominate a Chair.
 The Governing Body shall nominate an appropriate person [from among the Fellowship] who is unconnected with the case to act as secretary to the Board.

-4. Procedures for a Medical Board Hearing
+4. Procedure for a Medical Board Hearing

-4.1 Where a Medical Board has been appointed to determine a case referred to it under Clause 23(c) of the Statute, the Chair shall appoint the time, date and place for the hearing and the secretary shall notify all parties in writing.
-The Board shall have power to adjourn the hearing from time to time as it sees fit.

-4.2 At least 21 days before the hearing, the President shall refer whatever relevant evidence he or she has in confidence to the Board and shall make the evidence available to the person concerned and/or any representative he or she has nominated to act for him, except for information for which a medical practitioner has claimed exemption from disclosure under the provisions of section 7 of the Access to Medical Reports Act 1988.

-4.3 The President shall consider the case and, if he or she thinks it necessary, may appoint someone to present the case for removal as well as the relevant oral and documentary evidence to the Board.
+- 4.1 Where a Medical Board has been appointed to determine a case referred to it under Clause 23(c) of the Statute, the Chair shall appoint the time, date and place for the hearing and the secretary shall notify all parties in writing.
+The Board shall have power to adjourn the hearing from time to time as it sees fit. - 4.2 At least 21 days before the hearing, the President shall refer whatever relevant evidence he or she has in confidence to the Board and shall make the evidence available to the person concerned and/or any representative he or she has nominated to act for him or her, except for information for which a medical practitioner has claimed exemption from disclosure under the provisions of section 7 of the Access to Medical Reports Act 1988. - 4.3 The President shall consider the case and, if he or she thinks it necessary, may appoint someone to present the case for removal as well as the relevant oral and documentary evidence to the Board.
 Witnesses may be called by the person presenting the case, in which case copies of their statements shall be made available to the Board and the person concerned at least 14 days prior to the date set for hearing.